Eastern Fence selects Rowan County for new facility, will create 142 jobs, invest $17.5 million - Salisbury Post

 “We’d like to thank Eastern Fence for selecting Rowan County as the home of their new manufacturing and distribution center,” Rowan EDC President Rod Crider said in a news release.
 “Their decision to locate in our community strengthens the economic base with well-paying and skilled jobs in a prominent industry sector.
 We look forward to beginning a long relationship with Eastern Fence and assisting in their continued growth.”

 Eastern Fence was founded in 1971 and offers a full line of wood fence, chain-link products, aluminum and steel ornamental products, welded mesh, guide rail and post and rail.
 The fencing company’s move here was known as “Project Enterprise” as it sought and received tax incentives.
-The project sought to expand the business’ footprint in the southeast, and Eastern Wholesale was considering several other counties in the Charlotte area for its new facility before choosing Rowan County.
+The project sought to expand the business’ footprint in the Southeast, and Eastern Wholesale was considering several other locations in the Charlotte area for its new facility before choosing Rowan County.

 “Eastern Wholesale Fence, LLC is extremely excited to be expanding into our new Salisbury operation to better fulfill the needs of our customers,” said Peter Williams Jr., CEO of Eastern Fence.
 “We greatly appreciate the support from the State of North Carolina, Rowan County and the City of Salisbury on this expansion project, and we look forward to being an involved corporate citizen in our new community.”